 Devotional:

-Jesus told Peter, “On this rock I will build my church.”
-Not grand temples or programs, but redeemed people—carpenters, mothers, teens—form God’s living house.
+God takes us as we are, not through grand temples or programs, but as redeemed people—carpenters, mothers, teens— we form God’s living house.
 Even when the church feels messy, Jesus keeps building.
-God’s kingdom advances through ordinary acts: a meal shared, a prayer whispered, a story told.
+God’s Kingdom advances through ordinary acts: a meal shared, a prayer whispered, a story told.
 Like stones fitted tightly, our lives interlock to display Christ’s presence.
 The world sees Jesus when we serve, forgive, and gather faithfully.

 Reflection: